 To protect your information at SCU, we have systems in places to secure our computers, servers, and networks, plus several additional layers of security to ensure your personal account information remains safe.

 Access and Manage Your Money Securely

 We ensure all payments are performed as securely as possible.
-To understand the protections SCU provides, and does not provide, on the movement of funds electronically, please see the "Electronic Funds Transfers Agreement and Disclosures" in the Consolidated Agreement (396 KB PDF) booklet.
-The first few pages of this section outline the protections SCU provides and your responsibilities.
+To understand the protections SCU provides, please see the "Electronic Funds Transfers Agreement and Disclosures" in the Consolidated Agreement (396 KB PDF) booklet.

 Communicate With Us Securely

 To send sensitive information to an SCU staff member, please go to the SCU Secure Message Center.